 Below are some points to guide you when completing an application form:

-- Review the recruitment sites advertised at the bottom of the website.
+- Review the recruitment sites detailed at the bottom of the website to find a position/s that meet your requirements.

-- For jobs you are interested in, note the closing date and time for receipt of completed applications.
+- Once you have identified a job which you are interested in, note the closing date and time for receipt of completed applications.
 Late applications will not be accepted.

-- Complete each section of the form accurately as you may not be shortlisted otherwise.
+- Complete each section of the form accurately making sure you have provided evidence on how you meet the essential criteria as you may not be shortlisted otherwise.

-- Read the desirable criteria and complete the same exercise: ensure that all the information you include is accurate, as it is illegal to make false declarations; falsifying your qualifications and/or experience may result in an offer of employment being withdrawn or your employment being terminated, if you have already started.
+- Read the desirable criteria and complete the same exercise: ensure that all the information you include is accurate.
 Remember that all your qualifications and experience are checked.

 - For nursing and midwifery posts particularly, complete your professional registration details as requested.